-Interest (income) expense from related party transactions also includes \$(135,281), \$(62,517) and \$230 for the years ended December 31, 2020, 2019 and 2018, respectively, in connection with the Financing Arrangement (See Note 12-Financing Arrangement).
+Interest (income) expense from related party transactions also includes \$(3,718), \$(135,281) and \$(62,517) for the years ended December 31, 2021, 2020 and 2019, respectively, in connection with the Financing Arrangement (See Note 12-Financing Arrangement).

-Due from affiliates includes \$1,612 and \$6,157 of unreimbursed costs and fees due from unconsolidated joint ventures under management agreements at December 31, 2020 and 2019, respectively.
+Due (to) from affiliates includes \$(327) and \$1,612 of (prepaid) unreimbursed costs and fees due (to) from unconsolidated joint ventures under management agreements at December 31, 2021 and 2020, respectively.

 In addition, due from affiliates included a note receivable from RED/303 LLC ("RED") that bore interest at 5.25% and was to mature on May 30, 2021.
-Interest income earned on this note was \$0, \$141 and \$224 for the years ended December 31, 2020, 2019 and 2018, respectively.
+Interest income earned on this note was \$0, \$0 and \$141 for the years ended December 31, 2021, 2020 and 2019, respectively.
 On October 7, 2019, the note was collected in full.
 RED was considered a related party because it was a partner in a joint venture development project.
 The note was collateralized by RED's membership interest in the development project.

 Also included in due from affiliates was a note receivable from Lennar Corporation that bore interest at LIBOR plus 2% and was to mature upon the completion of certain milestones in connection with the planned development of Fashion Outlets of San Francisco.
 As a result of those milestones not being completed, the Company elected to terminate the development agreement and the note was collected in full on February 13, 2019.
-Interest income earned on this note was \$0, \$1,112 and \$3,152 for the years ended December 31, 2020, 2019 and 2018, respectively.
+Interest income earned on this note was \$0, \$0 and \$1,112 for the years ended December 31, 2021, 2020 and 2019, respectively.
 Lennar Corporation was considered a related party because it was a joint venture partner in the project.

-20. Share and Unit-based Plans:
+19. Share and Unit-based Plans